Federal Lands Oil and Gas Policies

 WW is urging restraint in two big planning processes

 The document that guides the White River National Forest Service’s decisions on oil and gas leasing was issued in 1993.
 Twenty years ago, there was essentially no drilling activity in the region, fracking and directional drilling technologies had yet to transform the industry, and Forest planners anticipated only a handful of new wells being drilled.
 Needless to say, their 1993 analysis is now woefully out of date.

 Meanwhile, the BLM’s Colorado River Valley Field Office is working on the final version of its Resource Management Plan.
 The office is responsible for 505,000 acres of public land and 707,000 acres of mineral estate in the Roaring Fork, Eagle and Colorado River watersheds.
-This plan will be the guiding document on where, when and how oil and gas development will occur in much of the Thompson Divide and the public lands north and south of the I-70 corridor over the next two decades.
+This plan will be a guiding document on where, when and how oil and gas development will occur in much of the Thompson Divide and the public lands north and south of the I-70 corridor over the next two decades.
 It will also establish priorities and policies for all other “resources” managed by the Colorado River Valley Field Office, including recreation and wildlife.

 WW filed an exhaustive 160-page critique of the draft plan in January 2012, urging the BLM to take into account the myriad health, socioeconomic, air, water, wildlife, and cumulative impacts of energy development.
-The final version is expected to be put out for comment later this year; it will probably require a similarly labor-intensive effort.
+The final version is expected to be put out for comment this winter; it will probably require a similarly labor-intensive effort.